openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/auction.rst

   Complaints to auction conditions and their resolutions.

 :bids:
-  List of :ref:`bid` objects, optional (required when process to be succsessful)
+  Array of :ref:`bid` objects, optional (required for the process to be succsessful)

   A list of all bids placed in the auction with information about participants, their proposals and other qualification documentation.